Specy/asm-editor/src/content/assembly-basics/think-in-assembly/branching-and-control-flow/index.md

     move #200, d0   ; x = 200
 end:
 ```
-Even though it's not important now, let's explain what each instruction does in this code

 Try to change the `move #50, d0` to `move #0, d0` and see how the code is executed differently.